Temporary early access to your super

-Note that if you are applying to the ATO for early access to your super for the second time in 2020-21, you will need to re-certify to the ATO that you meet the eligibility criteria.
+Note that if you are applying to the ATO for early access to your super for the second time, you will need to re-certify to the ATO that you meet the eligibility criteria.

 Please note: These criteria only apply if you are a citizen or permanent resident of Australia or New Zealand.
 If you are a temporary resident, you were only able to apply to access up to $10,000 of your super before 30 June 2020.